Phone-GWP-group

 More than just packaging design

-Another preconception that many have is that packaging design concerns itself with branding, logos, colours, graphics and general marketing and appearance considerations.
+Another preconception that many have is that packaging design concerns itself with branding, logos, colours, graphics, and general marketing and appearance considerations.

-It can aid the productivity of your packing staff.
+• It can aid the productivity of your packing staff.

 The key areas that you can (and should) look at when attempting to drive cost savings through packaging design are as follows:

-• Optimise material usage
+• Optimise your material usage.

-• FEFCO styles
+• Use FEFCO styles.

-• Minimised transit costs
+• Reducing transit damage.

 Packaging design